rhdtownsend/gyre/doc/sphinx/source/ref-guide/input-files.rst

 Namelist Input Files
 ********************

-GYRE reads parameters from an input file which defines a number of Fortran namelist groups, as described below.
+GYRE reads parameters from an input file that defines a number of Fortran namelist groups, as described below.

 .. toctree::